 Third, forgery occurs when one falsifies legal documents such as a will, quit claim deed or court records.
 In elder abuse and loan application contexts, this is common.
 The motive may be financial gain or to financially injure someone else.

-Last, forgery can be prosecuted when one alters, recreates, create, or publishes false documentation relating to money, stocks, a sale, transfer or exchange of goods or property, including in a property deed, will, trust, or notarized documents.
+Last, forgery can be prosecuted when one alters, recreates, creates, or publishes false documentation relating to money, stocks, a sale, transfer or exchange of goods or property, including in a property deed, will, trust, or notarized documents.
 Our office has seen this take place in embezzlement cases and criminal fraud cases involving Ponzi schemes.

 The defenses to forgery begin with whether the alleged victim consented to your conduct.
 If this applies, the prosecutor will certainly want to verify this with the victim because police usually rule this out prior to recommending that a case be filed.
 It is one of the first questions the police ask when realizing a forgery is alleged.